Batarang: Other animated series

-In Batman: The Brave and the Bold, the batarangs are not shown as high tech futuristic throwing tools like in The Batman, but as simple shuriken/boomerangs that he uses to fight crime (although he has been seen using explosive batarangs, and in the case of the Gentleman Ghost, Nth metal batarangs.)
-Batman has also been shown to be able to turn his bat symbol into a batarang, as seen the pilot episode, "Rise of the Blue Beetle".
+In Batman: The Brave and the Bold, the batarangs are not shown as high tech futuristic throwing tools like in The Batman, but as simple shuriken/boomerangs that he uses to fight crime.

+Batman has also been shown to be able to turn his bat symbol into a batarang, as seen the pilot episode, "The Rise of the Blue Beetle!".
 Also, Owlman, Batman's parallel universe counterpart, has a similar weapon to the batarang, however, his, instead of spinning at high speeds, fly straight like a glider.

-In the series Beware the Batman, the batarangs have a shape similar to the Nolan universe counterpart with bronze and gray coloring.
+In the series Beware the Batman, the batarangs have a shape similar to the Nolan films, with bronze and gray coloring.
 Some are collapsible.
 Others employ miniaturized scanners allowing Batman to study potentially dangerous objects from afar.
 Others carry explosive charges.

-In Robot Chicken DC Comics Special III: Magical Friendship, in the Robot Chicken DC Universe Batman reveals to Robin that he created a Batarang entirely out of Kryptonite which he planned to use to kill Superman if he ever turned evil as one of the many methods he developed to deal with members of the Justice League if they ever turned evil.
-Later in the special, Batman stabs the Kryptonian-half of Composite Superman's shoulder with the Kryptonite Batarang to weaken him enough to allow Superman to defeat him with a punch to the groin.
+In Robot Chicken DC Comics Special III: Magical Friendship, Batman reveals to Robin that he created a Batarang out of Kryptonite which he planned to use to kill Superman if he ever turned evil.
+Later in the special, Batman stabs Composite Superman's shoulder with the Batarang, weakening him enough to allow Superman to defeat him.

+Animated film

+In Batman: Mask of the Phantasm, Batman throws a Batarang at an approaching bomb before it reaches an apartment building, causing it to detonate.

+Batarangs appeared in the animated film Batman: Year One.

+In Batman: Under the Red Hood, Batman uses a Batarang to jam the Red Hood's pistol and prevent him from killing the Joker.

+Batman used Batarangs in Son of Batman.

+In Batman vs. Robin, Damian Wayne throws a Batarang in front of Dollmaker to intimate him as he started to run away.

+Batman: The Killing Joke featured a scene where Batgirl used an exploding Batarang to open the doors of a moving truck driven by criminals, allowing Batman to enter the truck.

+Batarangs were used by Batman in Batman: Return of the Caped Crusaders, and its sequel, Batman vs. Two-Face.

+In Batman vs. Teenage Mutant Ninja Turtles, Batman threw Batarangs at Shredder during their fight, but Shredder shattered them with his arm blades.

+In Batman: Hush, Batman used Batarangs to sever the tubes which pumped Bane's Venom into his mask, before use more Batarangs to sever overhead power cables, which then electrified Bane and rendered him unconscious.

+Batman used a Batarang as a melee weapon during his fight against mutated animals in DC League of Super-Pets, and he did not throw the Batarang throughout the fight.